liuzixiaosz/LanguageTests/Toefl/Words/Words.md

 The undertaking was not easy, she said, but it felt **imperative**.

 The more I formerly admired you for your penetration and *acuteness* of mind, the more do I now weep for you and **deplore** you.

-You never know when an annoying person borrows this on the **pretext** of needing a pen and never return it.

 The current **turmoil** is a contest over whether religion or the State should have the upper hand, and whether politicians or the army should represent the State.